ClickHouse/ClickHouse/docs/en/operations/external-authenticators/jwt.md

 ## Enabling JWKS in ClickHouse {#enabling-jwks-in-clickhouse}

 To enable JWKS, one should include `jwks` section in `config.xml`.
-This section may contain several JWKS servers, minumum is 1.
+This section may contain several JWKS servers, minimum is 1.

 ## JWKS server definition {#jwks-server-definition}